The Psychology of Cancel Culture: Impacts on Mental Health

 Social Identity Theory and Cancel Culture

 Social Identity Theory, developed by Henri Tajfel and John Turner, posits that people derive part of their identity from their social groups.
+Cancel culture has been used to address allegations of sexual harassment, with high-profile cases like that of Roman Polanski illustrating the ongoing challenges in adequately addressing these issues.
 In cancel culture, this could lead to ‘us versus them’ dynamics, where individuals align strongly with the opinions and actions of their group, often to the detriment of understanding and empathy for the ‘out-group.’
 This polarization can have profound effects on mental health, as it fosters environments of conflict and alienation.

 Ready for an appointment?